How to Use Your iPhone for Free Abroad

 Learn more about WhatsApp and how it works at WhatsApp.com

-Best alternative to FaceTime
+Alternatives to FaceTime

 One last alternative is Google Voice.
 It allows you to text and call right from the app.
-You can even create your own custom phone number for it for traveling.
+You can even create your own custom phone number for it while traveling.
 Again everything can be done for free over WiFi.

-Browsing the Web and Email
+Browsing the Web and Email For Free

 iPhone Quick Guides